schwitzkroko/net.ifao.oomph.setup.buildship/README.md

 Add the feature to the workspace you use to edit your setup files and to the workspace in which the task will be executed.

-There is a p2 update site here: http://p2.kneissel.mail-und-web.de/update/buildshipimport
+Legacy version on a p2 update site here: http://p2.kneissel.mail-und-web.de/update/buildshipimport

+Current version: TBC

 ## Usage